ermi2021/portfolio-site/content/jobs/JSI/index.md

 ---
 order: '2'
-date: 'Jan - May 2022'
+date: 'Jan - Present'
-title: 'Full Stack developer'
+title: 'Front End Web and Mobile Application Developer'
 company: 'John Snow Inc.'
 location: 'Addis Ababa, Ehiopia'
-range: 'May 2022 - August 2022'
+range: 'January 2022 - Present'
 url: 'https://www.jsi.com/'
 ---

-- Write modern, performant, maintainable code for a diverse projects on Digital Health Activity Projects.
-- Work with a variety of different languages, platforms, frameworks such as JavaScript, TypeScript, React, Angular, .NET Entity Framework
-- Communicate with multi-disciplinary teams of engineers, doctors and project managers on a daily basis
+- Contributed significantly to the development of Dagu 2, a web app solution aimed at efficiently managing inventory in Ethiopian health facilities.
+- Lead Developer for the offline-first mobile app version of Dagu 2 using React Native and CouchDB/PouchDB.
+- Contributed as a React Developer to the creation of the Ethiopian Health Emergency Reporting Dashboard, a data visualization tool essential for decision-making purposes.
+- Collaborated with system analysts and engaged with key decision-makers.